Ameya-kawade/Rock-paper-scissors/README.md

 # Rock paper scissors

-It's a simple Rock paper scissors game .
-You have to select between rock,paper,scisssors and the computer will choose on it's own.You atleast have to win 2 round to win.
+ Rock Paper scissors is a very enjoyable game .
+I have made this game using java in a very simple way .
+In this game you have to choose your choice and the computer will choose its own.